unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Here `\m{marker2}` is 'glued' to the end of the segment.
 However, if additional text is added such as by a subsequent keystroke (which may add an additional combining character, for example), this marker may be 'glued' to that following text.

-As noted above, normalization is applied within grapheme cluster boundaries.
-This is significant so that markers remain in the same grapheme cluster during normalization.
+Markers remain in the same normalization-safe segment during normalization.
 Consider:

 **Example 3**

 - `e\u{0300}\m{marker1}\u{0320}a\u{0300}\m{marker2}\u{0320}` (original)
 - `e\m{marker1}\u{0320}\u{0300}a\m{marker2}\u{0320}\u{0300}` (NFD)

-There are two grapheme clusters here:
+There are two normalization-safe segments here:

 1. `e\u{0300}\m{marker1}\u{0320}`
 2. `a\u{0300}\m{marker2}\u{0320}`

 Normalization (and marker rearranging) occurs within each segment.
 While `\m{marker1}` is 'glued' to the `\u{0320}`, it is glued within the first segment and has no effect on the second segment.

-#### Normalization and Character Classes
+### Normalization and Character Classes

 If pre-composed (non-NFD) characters are used in [character classes](#regex-like-syntax), such as `[á-é]` or `[\u{00e1}-\u{00e9}]`, these may not match as keyboard authors expect, as the U+00E1 character will not occur in NFD form.